Calgary Flames, Winnipeg Jets set to reveal Heritage Classic jerseys

 Evraz Place CEO Tim Reid also encouraged support for whatever the teams reveal on social media.

 The Jets will announce their design at 6:45 p.m.
-Saskatchewan time Friday, but it isn’t known when the Flames will reveal theirs.
+Saskatchewan time Friday.